 At the beginning of each year, all students are issued with a locker.
 Students are responsible for bringing their own padlock for their locker, with combination locks being recommended for any students who might otherwise forget their key, and for looking after any valuable items that they bring to school.
+Padlocks are available for purchase from the school shop.
 Students should also use their locker to store their bag during the school day, only taking the relevant books and equipment to each lesson - there is time at the ends of break and lunch for students to visit their locker before the next lesson.